-Beyond the recruitment, induction and training environment, it is clear that the employer has a significant degree of influence on refuse crews' attitudes and perceptions of safety and also on their actual safety behaviours in the field.
+Beyond the recruitment, induction, and training environment, the employer has a significant degree of influence on refuse crews' attitudes and perceptions of safety and on their actual safety behaviours in the field.
 If safety short-cut taking by crew members is common and unchallenged - or even encouraged, then it becomes part of routine operating norms or culture.

 The risk of a poor safety climate developing is greater when personnel work in close groups, where peer-pressure or 'group influence' is present e.g. refuse crews.
-Therefore strong safe promotion, oversight and communication is crucial.
+Therefore, strong safe promotion, oversight and communication is crucial.

-Safety culture
+Safety Culture

-A positive safety culture is one that is able to demonstrate overt commitment towards safety, with the motivation and resources to pursue and effectively communicate safety goals and information.
+A positive safety culture is one that can demonstrate overt commitment towards safety, with the motivation and resources to pursue and effectively communicate safety goals and information.